 In 1900, Sabine undertook the job of acoustical consultant for the New Boston Music Hall.
 After analyzing the completed designs for the hall, Sabine determined that it would have been an acoustical nightmare.
 Utilizing Sabine’s knowledge and experience, a new design was developed and the hall was completed.
 The New Boston Music Hall, now known as Symphony Hall is still said to be one of the best concert halls in the world.

 Sabine also had an uncanny talent for putting abstract concepts and theories into practical uses.
 In one of his presentations he gave a description of sound reverberation that serves as an excellent example.
 “In the lecture room of Harvard University… the rate of absorption was so small that a word spoken in an ordinary tone of voice was audible for five and a half seconds afterwards.
 During this time even a very deliberate speaker would have uttered 12 or 15 succeeding syllables.
 Thus, the successive enunciations blended into a loud sound, through which and above which it was necessary to hear and distinguish the orderly progression of the speech.”

 Other Notable Accomplishments

 It was problems like these that Sabine sought to eliminate.
-He made many more discoveries and a performed large variety of experiments before his death in 1919.
+He made many more discoveries and performed many experiments before his death in 1919.
 One notable experiment found him discovering the relationship between sound absorption in a room and sound transmission through solid materials.
-In the course of all of his discoveries and explanations, Sabine laid the foundation for architectural acoustics.
+With all of his discoveries and explanations, Sabine laid the foundation for architectural acoustics.
 In his honor, the international unit of sound absorption is the sabin.